Euro zone yields edge down, inflation concerns offset potential Fed pause

 By Stefano Rebaudo

-May 16 (Reuters) - Euro zone government bond yields kept hovering in a tight range on Tuesday as investors balanced concerns about stubborn euro area inflation against expectations that the Federal Reserve might end its policy-tightening cycle in June.
+May 16 (Reuters) - Euro zone government bond yields hovered in a tight range on Tuesday as investors balanced concerns about stubborn euro area inflation against expectations that the Federal Reserve might end its policy-tightening cycle in June.

 Meanwhile money markets are very close to pricing in two 25 bps rate hikes from the European Central Bank in May and June, while they discount one cut by March next year.